vinithmh/candidate_cv_matching_job_description/README.md

 - **Stopword Removal**: The project employs the NLTK library to remove stopwords from the text, eliminating common words that do not contribute significantly to the analysis.

-- **Lemmatization**: The NLTK library is used again for lemmatizing words, reducing inflected words to their base form, improving analysis accuracy.
+- **Lemmatization**: The NLTK library is used again for lemmatizing words, reducing inflected words to their base form, and improving analysis accuracy.

 ### 3. Embeddings and Similarity Calculation
 The project incorporates pretrained models, specifically the DistilBERT model from Hugging Face, to convert text data into dense vector representations (embeddings).
 The system then calculates cosine similarities between job descriptions and candidate resumes.
 This process showcases: